JKelliher/Campr_Repository/TESTING.md

     user may need to remove the LoginDB before performing subsequent tests.

-## Use Case5: Validate starting DB has correct information in it for login credentials
+## Use Case 5: Validate starting DB has correct information in it for login credentials
 Verify that the starting DB has the correct content for known entries \
 **Description** \
     Test the starting DB entries to ensure it was set up correctly \